superllout/wotlk-core/README.md

 ## Is having core sources and using compiled binaries for personal (not for public) breaks any rules?

 No, since Its open source and you use it only for personal.
+Personal means - you do not use server binaries for public connections (where possible players could connect to your server).
+We do not support any public live servers.

 ## How to contribute